rkd006/Carbonate-Chemistry-Model/README.md

 #### *subplots:*

 - subplot_algal_growth_pH: creates multiple subplots side by side of the figures from CO2_loss_algal_growth_pH for kLa = 0.5 1/hr and alkalinity = 2.5 eq/m3
-- subplot_algal_growth_range: creates multiple subplots side by side of the figures from CO2_loss_algal_growth_range for kLa = 0.5 1/hr, pH = 8, and alkalinity = 3.5 eq/m3
+- subplot_algal_growth_range: creates multiple subplots side by side of the figures from CO2_loss_algal_growth_range for kLa = 0.5 1/hr, and alkalinity = 3.5 eq/m3 at pH = 6, 7, and 8
-- subplot_algal_growth_alk: creates multiple subplots side by side of the figures from CO2_loss_algal_growth_alk for kLa = 0.5 1/hr and kLa = 3 1/hr
+- subplot_algal_growth_alk: creates multiple subplots side by side of the figures from CO2_loss_algal_growth_alk for kLa = 0.5 1/hr, kLa = 3 1/hr, alkalinity = 2 and 32 eq/m3 at pH = 6, 7, and 8
 - subplot_kLa_comb: creates multiple subplots side by side of the figures of kLa = 0.5 1/hr and kLa = 3 1/hr from CO2_loss_kLa_comb
 - subplot_algal_growth_tempsal: create subplots side by side of the figures from CO2_loss_algal_growth_temp and CO2_loss_algal_growth_sal